V

 Unidentified American Instruments

-This is a real interesting instrument.
+This is an interesting instrument.
 Note the star in the bass headstock.
-Not quite like any known instruments in the Form galleries.
+Not quite like any known instruments in the Form galleries Hard to say on this low res image.
+Is the image reversed or not?!

-These look home-made, but are featured in The Knutsen Archives because of the obvious influences.
+These look home-made, but are featured in The Knutsen Archives because of the obvious influences

 Two images of the Stevens Institute of Technology Mandolin Club in 1898.
 What a strange sub-bass neck!

-Another mandolin club from 1899 with an unidentified harp guitar that bears some similarity to one of the strange Washburns on the Identified American Iconography page.
+Another mandolin club from 1899 with an unidentified harp guitar that bears some similarity to one of the strange Washburns on the Identified American Iconography page

 Unknown American mandolin club with a very European-looking harp guitar (that was likely built in America).
 The headstock looks like those of Sweden's Selling!